turbot/steampipe-plugin-oci/docs/tables/oci_core_security_list.md

 ```

-### List security list whose SSH and RDP access is not restricted from the internet
+### List security lists that do not restrict SSH and RDP access from the internet

 ```sql
  select